-146 Cf, Chief Justices John Bray and Len King who each refused appointments to the position of Lieutenant-Governor of South Australia on separation of powers grounds: Stubbs, above n 10, 206.
+146 Čf Chief Justices John Bray and Len King who each refused appointments to the position of Lieutenant-Governor of South Australia on separation of powers grounds: Stubbs, above n 10, 206 powers by serving judges is in keeping with constitutional values and principles.
+Australian experience to date would certainly support such a view.

-147 Wheeler, above n 10, 136.
+Wheeler, "Anomalous Occurrences in Unusual Circumstances"?', above n 10, 133.